Hope can be described as many things — to want something to happen…an expectation…to desire…the list goes on.

 Brittany Chatman, Jewel McNaughton, Lauren McNaughton (Left to right)

 What does it mean to be hooked on hope?
-It's quite simple -- You are hooked on the belief that everything will be alright.
-In life, things won't always turn out the way we expect.
-I learned that lesson on August 29, 2013 when my mother was diagnosed with triple negative breast cancer...2 days before her 49th birthday.
-I remember it like it was yesterday -- I was preparing to head into the office for what I presumed would be a day no different to any other day.
+It’s quite simple — You are hooked on the belief that everything will be alright.
+In life, things won’t always turn out the way we expect.
+I learned that lesson on August 29, 2013, when my mother was diagnosed with triple-negative breast cancer…2 days before her 49th birthday.
+I remember it like it was yesterday — I was preparing to head into the office for what I presumed would be a day no different from any other day.
 I had a huge presentation to make and I arrived early so I could prepare.
 I sat in my car for a minute, as I usually do before heading into the building.

 “They just called me with the biopsy results…and it’s cancer.
 What do I do now?”

 I remember telling her “well…they’ll just take it out and then you’ll be fine”.
 That was the truest test of hope right there because knowing what I knew about triple-negative breast cancer, I felt like my heart stopped.